aws-neuron/neuron-helm-charts/charts/neuron-helm-chart/README.md

 ```

 ### Neuron Monitor and Prometheus PodMonitor
-The Neuron Monitor is not enabled by default.
+The Neuron Monitor is enabled by default.

 Configure `prometheusPodMonitor.prometheusSelectorLabels` in `Values.yaml` based on labels needed for your prometheus operator to detect PodMonitor.
 To install the Neuron Node Problem Detector Plugin: